neondatabase/neon/docs/rfcs/025-generation-numbers.md

 These increments of attachment generation provide invariants we need to avoid split-brain issues in storage:

-- If two pageservers have the same tenant attached, they are guaranteed to have different generation numbers, because the generation would increment while attaching the second one.
+- If two pageservers have the same tenant attached, the attachments are guaranteed to have different generation numbers, because the generation would increment while attaching the second one.
-- If there are multiple pageservers running with the same node ID, they are guaranteed to have different generation numbers, because the generation would increment when the second node started and re-attached its tenants.
+- If there are multiple pageservers running with the same node ID, all the attachments on all pageservers are guaranteed to have different generation numbers, because the generation would increment when the second node started and re-attached its tenants.

 As long as the infrastructure does not transparently replace an underlying